Multi-drive servers and NAS / SAN systems

 Yes.
 We support SHR/SHR2, mdadm/LVM, hardware RAID, NTFS, exFAT, ext4, XFS, Btrfs, HFS+, APFS, VMFS (VMware), Hyper-V, Proxmox, as well as ZFS and QZFS (mirror/RAIDZ).

-The array is encrypted — what do you need for recovery?
+The array is encrypted — what is needed for recovery?

-You will need the encryption password or key, or the key manager from the device.
-For NAS devices (Synology, QNAP) a key export or administrator password is often required.
-Without the key, recovering encrypted content is impossible.
+The encryption password or key, or the key manager from the device, is required.
+In NAS devices (Synology, QNAP) a key export or admin password is often required.
+Without the key, recovery of encrypted content is impossible.

 Are Hot Spare drives counted in the price?

-No. Hot Spare drives are not included in the service quote.
+No. Hot Spare drives are not included in the service price.

 Do you guarantee 100% data recovery?

-No. Our goal is maximum safe recovery — the outcome depends on drive condition, the history of the failure, and any actions taken beforehand.
-We always provide a detailed results report before delivering the data.
+No. Our goal is maximum, safe recovery — and the outcome depends on drive condition, failure history, and actions taken beforehand.
+We always provide a detailed results report before handing over the data.

-It is not required, but it helps.
-If possible, note and include: RAID type, block/stripe size, drive order, volume number, and event logs from the time of the failure.
+It is not required, but it is helpful.
+If you can, please record and provide: RAID type, block/stripe size, drive order, volume number, and event logs from the time of the failure.

 Get in touch

-You don't need to know the configuration or technical parameters of your array.
-Just describe the situation — our engineer will analyse the possible scenarios and prepare a plan of action.
+You don't need to know the configuration or technical parameters of your server.
+Based on the information you provide, our engineer will analyse the possible scenarios and prepare a plan of action.